 Contact Name: Arnold Pasternack

-You are here because you looking to have your documents served by a Process Server to an inmate.
-Listed in the directory you will find local Process Servers who can serve an inmate incarcerated in Minimum Security located at P.O.
-Box 8212, Cranston, Rhode Island.
+You are here because you looking to have your documents served by a Process Server or documents Notarized for you and an inmate.
+Listed in the directory you will find local Process Servers and Notaries who can serve adn deliver documents to an inmate incarcerated in Minimum Security located at P.O.
+Box 8212, Cranston Rhode Island.

 You should know, most prisons and correctional facilities, such as Minimum Security usually allow private Process Servers to have direct access to an inmate / respondent / defendant / witness provided the Process Server follows the explicit rules and regulations set forth by the Warden and/or Management.
 However, there are some facilities and prisons that will not allow a private Process Server to effectuate legal process.
 It is your responsibility to make sure our Process Server will be granted access to the inmate before hiring us.
 We cannot guarantee your legal documents will be delivered but will try our best.
 You are paying us for our time and efforts to attempt service of process.

 Please make sure the Minimum Security, located at P.O.
 Box 8212 in Cranston, Rhode Island, allows private Process Servers access for the purposes of service of process BEFORE YOU RETAIN US!
 Prison policies frequently change, and you must make sure the current policy allows us to gain access to the inmate as required by state and federal statutes requiring personal service.